 Please share in the comments what you experienced....

-In elementary school, it's a wonder why we don't get formally introduced to our minds - the wonder, magic and sheer magnificence of it is astounding.
+In elementary school, it's a wonder that we don't get formally introduced to our minds.
+The wonder, magic and sheer magnificence of it impacts every facet of our lives.
 The mind literally shapes our lives.